Steve Kerr: 2014–15 season: Emergence of Stephen Curry and the beginning of a dynasty

-In the opening round of the playoffs against the New Orleans Pelicans, Kerr led the Warriors to their first four-game playoff sweep since the 1975 NBA Finals.
-Afterwards, the team beat the Memphis Grizzlies (4–2, in the second round).
+In the first round of the playoffs against the New Orleans Pelicans, Kerr led the Warriors to their first four-game playoff sweep since the 1975 NBA Finals.
+Afterwards, the team beat the Memphis Grizzlies in six games during the Western Conference Semifinals.
 Down 2–1 in the series, Kerr made an unconventional adjustment in Game 4 to leave the Grizzlies' Tony Allen open and have his defender, center Andrew Bogut, guard the interior.
-His strategy was lauded after Allen, Memphis' best wing defender but a poor jump-shooter, was benched and limited to 16 minutes after missing wide open shots.
-The Warriors then defeated the Houston Rockets (4–1, in the Western Conference Finals), making the NBA Finals for the first time in 40 years.
+This strategy was lauded after Allen, Memphis' best wing defender but a poor jump-shooter, was benched and limited to 16 minutes after missing wide open shots.
+The Warriors then defeated the Houston Rockets in five games during the Western Conference finals, making the NBA Finals for the first time in 40 years.

-The Warriors faced the Cleveland Cavaliers in the Finals.
-Kerr and rival coach David Blatt were both in their first season as NBA head coaches, and this was the first time a pair of rookie head coaches faced each other in the NBA Finals since the NBA's first year of existence, in 1947 with Eddie Gottlieb of the Philadelphia Warriors and Harold Olsen of the Chicago Stags competing.
-After the Warriors went down 2–1 to Cleveland, Kerr started swingman Andre Iguodala in place of Bogut, jump-starting their stagnant offense for a 103–82 road win that evened the series.
+The Warriors faced the Cleveland Cavaliers in the 2015 NBA Finals.
+Kerr and coach David Blatt were both in their first season as NBA head coaches, and this was the first time a pair of rookie head coaches faced each other in the NBA Finals since the NBA's first year of existence, in 1947 with Eddie Gottlieb of the Philadelphia Warriors and Harold Olsen of the Chicago Stags competing.
+After the Warriors went down 2–1 to Cleveland, Kerr started swingman Andre Iguodala in place of Bogut, jump-starting their stagnant offense for a 103–82 road victory that evened the series.
 It was Iguodala's first start of the season, and the small unit came to be known as the Death Lineup.
 After the game, Kerr admitted to lying to the press in response to pregame questions about potential changes to his starting lineup.
-The Warriors went on to win the championship in six games, defeating the Cavaliers, 4–2, in the series, to give Kerr his sixth championship and first as a head coach.
+The Warriors went on to win the series in six games, defeating the Cavaliers, giving Kerr his sixth championship and his first as a head coach.